prernaadvani/whatsprernacooking/_posts/2021-01-03-bruschetta.md

 * Preheat oven to 300 degrees.

 * Slice your bread - if you're using ciabatta rolls, split them open and slice each part into half (each roll should give you 4 bruschettas).
+Line a baking sheet with parchment paper and move your bread over there.

 * On your bread, spread a spoonful of tomato sauce followed by some mozzarella and basil.